 Keep on sharing your light, Maria!

-Each month the Boys & Girls Club of the Coastside recognizes one young person as Youth of the Month.
+Each month the Boys & Girls Club of the Coastside recognizes one young person as Member of the Month.
 This month it is Ian Erhardt.

 Do you like baseball?!
 If so, you will enjoy meeting Ian.
 He loves playingbaseball, talkingabout baseball and drawingbaseballs.